Týn nad Vltavou: History

 A settlement in the area was probably founded in the 11th century.
 The first written mention of Týn nad Vltavou is from 1229, when it was a part of bishop's dominion.
 After 1251, a new centre of the settlement was established and built around the Church of Saint Christoforos, near a road connecting two local fords.
 The fords were replaced by a wooden bridge.

 In the late 13th century, a development occurred, and a stone castle for protection of the trade route from Nuremberg to Vienna was built.
 In 1327, Týn nad Vltavou was first referred to as a town.
 The town acquired a customs office authorizing the collection of tolls, the connection with Prague was ensured by rafting and boating on the Vltava, and Týn became rich and prospering.

 During the Hussite Wars, the church was burned down, otherwise the town was not affected by the war.
 However, the town was affected by later religious disputes and wars and was burned down in 1468.
 After 1543 during the rule of Jan III Čabelický, the desolated castle was repaired.
 In 1564, a large fire destroyed most of the houses on the square and the church.
 In 1569, the church was rebuilt, extended and consecrated to James the Great.

 In 1601, Týn was confiscated by the royal chamber.
 In 1608, it was promoted to a royal town by Rudolf II, but in 1621 after the Battle of White Mountain, it was returned to Prague Archbishopric and became again a serfdom town.
 During the Thirty Years' War, the town was repeatedly burned and devastated.
 The town lost two thirds of the houses and the castle.
 The decline continued after the war, and in 1680 the town was hit by a plague epidemic.

-Until 1918, Moldauthein – Tyn nad Vltavou was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Týn nad Vltavou was part of Austria-Hungary in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

+Transport

+There are no major roads passing through the municipality.
+The railway that starts here is unused.